 There can be numerous pitfalls even for experienced property professionals, let alone newcomers to this complex area.
 Understanding planning permissions, permitted development rules, the effect of planning conditions, how they should be dealt with and the consequences of breach can be confusing and complex.
 That’s why you need expert guidance to achieve the best results.

-Our Town and Country Planning expert is Managing Partner Michael Stone, who is widely regarded as one of the most experienced and effective lawyers in the area.
+Our Town and Country Planning expert is our Partner and Head of Commercial Property Michael Stone, who is widely regarded as one of the most experienced and effective lawyers in the area.
 Significantly, Michael’s early career experience as an in-house lawyer for local government and his subsequent work for developers, gives him vital insight into how planning works – from the inside out.
 His local knowledge and contacts can also be extremely useful.

 With over thirty years’ experience, Michael is very much a professionals’ choice among sellers, buyers, developers, landlords and tenants, agents and surveyors for identifying and resolving planning issues even in the most complex of situations.